quicwg/base-drafts/draft-ietf-quic-tls.md

 padded packet number and the IV forms the AEAD nonce.

-The associated data, A, for the AEAD is the contents of the QUIC header, starting from the flags octet in either the short or long header, up to and including the unprotected packet number.
+The associated data, A, for the AEAD is the contents of the QUIC header, starting from the flags byte in either the short or long header, up to and including the unprotected packet number.

 The input plaintext, P, for the AEAD is the content of the QUIC frame following